 As the months rolled by and we exchanged a multitude of e-mails on the subject of flute making, I experienced a growing degree of wonder at Jon’s modesty.
 He was (and is) a seriously talented flute maker with a fund of knowledge that is probably equaled by a tiny handful of people in the ITM world.
 He not only has made a study of antique instruments and their modern offspring, but he also taught himself the art of restoration which he has used to rehabilitate a number of the older instruments that he has acquired.
 As we delved more deeply into the study of these flutes it became obvious that I had associated myself with someone who shared my interest in advancing flute making methods, and who brought a high level of outside-the-box thinking to the table.
 I’ve often joked to him that if he ever quit his day job and “hung his shingle” as a professional maker, he would likely end up being mentioned alongside the most well-known makers of modern Irish flutes.

-Luckily for me he has no such ambitions!
-Because his motivations have to do with love of the craft and the music, he is the ideal collaborator and brings no ego to the task.
+Because of his love of the craft and the music, he is the ideal collaborator and brings no ego to the task.
 He just enjoys the process and is always willing to share his insights and to brainstorm with me on whatever problem I’m trying to crack, and he has provided me with priceless feedback on my prototype flutes.
 I can’t stress enough how crucial it is to have this type of minute observation from an informed source.
-Anyone who has strived to master a craft will understand what I mean.
+Anyone who has striven to master a craft will understand what I mean.
 It’s easy to find people who will say “This is great!” and not so easy to find those who understand the goal and will say “This is great, but it would be even better if you could tweak this tiny little thing over here”.
 And he is also the first person to give me the secret to making a world-class Irish flute.